Alireza Alavian

-Alireza Alavian (علیرضا علویان) is an Iranian sound designer, sound editor and sound mixer.
+Alireza Alavian (علیرضا علویان) is an Iranian film producer, sound designer, sound editor and sound mixer.

 Biography

 Alireza began his career in cinema in 2001 as a sound assistant.
 Since 2003, he has been the sound mixer of "Salade Fasl" a program directed by Fereydoun Jeyrani.
 He has also worked with many other well-known Iranian directors.
 He has received numerous awards including the first International Sound Prize in Iranian cinema for sound design and sound editing of the short film "An Sooy e Bonbast (2012)" at the Best Shorts Competition - California Film Festival.